 Indo-China : The First External Target of Thai Nationalism

-In the same statement Phibunsonggram made it clear that Thailand had to arm itself and would wait until time provided it with fangs and claws before undertaking any such enterprise.
-From then onwards Thailand was evidently preparing for war with France by stationing troops and reinforcing its armaments along its side of the Mekong River.
-As a measure of warlike preparation, Phibunsonggram sent army officers to survey and prepare for the construction of airstrips in the border provinces with French Indo-China.
+In the same statement Phibunsonggram made it clear that Thailand Thailand was evidently preparing for war with France by stationing troops and reinforcing its armaments along its side of the Mekong River

 In order to prepare the people for war, moreover, the Ministry of Interior, the Ministry of Education and the Department of Publicity were instructed to co-operate with one another to inform the people of what was going on along the border.
 From July 1938 onwards, the Department of Publicity in particular was assigned to organize public debates and to produce posters or motion pictures showing the strength of the army, the navy and the air forces, purporting to ensure the confidence of the people in the capability of the government.
 To supplement this instruction, the so-called “Committee Dealing with the Problem of How to Raise the Morale of the Northeastern People” was formed.
 Membership included officials from the Ministry of Defense, the Ministry of Foreign Affairs, the Department of Publicity and the Ministry of Interior.
 The Committee was formed on the advice of Phibunsonggram.
 The latter, in consultation with the Minister of Interior, Lieutenant Commander Thamrong Navasavat, expressed his concern about the sense of panic and anxiety of Thai people along the border, who were preparing to evacuate for fear of war.
-He stated that this prospect would bring great difficulty to the government in the event of war with France, for the government would not then be able to rely on the support of civilians and reserve forces in the area.
-He further stated that in contrast to the Thai people, the people on the east bank of the Mekong had been aroused by the French authorities against the Thais, who cultivated the feeling that, under French protection, they were much happier and more prosperous than when under Thai rule.
+He stated that this prospect would bring great difficulty to the government in the event of war with France Mekong had been aroused by the French authorities against the Thais, who cultivated the feeling that, under French protection, they were much happier and more prosperous than when under Thai rule.
 The intension was to make the Vietnamese and the Lao loyal to the French.
 Phibunsonggram pointed out the Vietnamese and the Lao would communicate with the Thai people on the west bank of the Mekong which might result in their being persuaded to give their loyalty to the French.

 From the outset, Phibunsonggram’s irredentist policy had no prospect of achieving its objective because it was hindered by the French military and political manoeuvres.
-The French for their part were faced with pressure not only from the Thais but also from Japanese who had expanded their military activities in China close to the border with northern Vietnam.
-The French were more concerned about other rumors which were in circulation that Japan and Thailand had visions of dividing Eastern and Sothern Asia between themselves, and that Thailand would allow the passage of Japanese troops for an attack on French Indo-China.
-In response, the French authorities in Indo-China, urged Paris to increase the number of military aircraft in Indo-China to 400.
-The French government sought to find an immediate answer to the question of “ the Security of Indo-China and Siamese Imperialism”, and decided at once to increase military, naval and air forces in Indo-China, and concentrate sufficient strength, not at Luang Prabang or Pakse in Laos but at Battambang or Monkolborey in Cambodia within an hour’s flight from Thai capital.
-In July 1938, the French ordered the mobilization of 20,000 indigenous troops and stationed Senegalese military units along the border with Thailand.
-The French, therefore, began to be concerned about the 1,800 miles of common undefended frontier.
-They began to strengthen their defenses, while rumors spread about the construction of a Maginot Line along the Mekong River to meet the Thai menace.
+The French for their part were faced with pressure not only from the Thais but also from Japanese who had expanded their military activities in China close to the border with northern Vietnam Japan and Thailand had visions of dividing Eastern and Sothern Asia between themselves, and that Thailand Paris Laos but at Battambang or Monkolborey in Cambodia Thailand Mekong River

 Phibunsonggram’s irredentist policy was hindered not only by the French military and political manoeuvres but also by the liberal leader Pridi Banomyong, then Minister of Foreign Affairs.
 In a memorandum submitted to the meeting of the “Committee Dealing with the Problem of How to Raise the Morale of the Northeastern People”, Pridi expressed his opposition to the ambitious policy of the military party.
-He attributed increasing tension along the border with French Indo-China to the abusive words of those who were arousing the people to the hatred of Great Britain and France and who supported a military policy to regain the lost territories.
-Pridi was of the opinion that the time was not yet ripe for the Thais to pursue such an ambitious policy as both Britain and France were still militarily strong.
-He warned his colleagues in the Cabinet of the dander of such a policy.
+He attributed increasing tension along the border with French Indo-China to the abusive words of those who were arousing the people to the hatred of Great Britain and France Britain and France

 In the wake of disunity and lack of consensus among the members of the Thai Cabinet over this irredentist policy, publicly efforts were made both by French and Thais to keep relations smooth.
 The Government of Indo-China for its part curbed the anti-Thai bias of its local press but in both countries there was an unpleasant undercurrent of suspicion.